Spectrobes (video game): Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one six, two sevens, and one six for a total of 26 out of 40, while Famitsu DS + Wii gave it a score of one eight and three sevens for a total of 29 out of 40.

-Detroit Free Press gave it two stars out of four and said, "The character designs aren't on Pokémon's level, but the effort you devote to finding and raising these characters creates a level of attachment even Nintendo hasn't quite achieved."
-The Sydney Morning Herald gave it a similar score of two-and-a-half stars out of five and said, "Not what you might expect from Disney, Spectrobes is initially refreshing but quickly becomes dull."
-Anime News Network gave it a D, saying that the game is "not necessarily a terrible game: in fact, it features quite a number of admirable traits.
+Detroit Free Press said that "The character designs aren't on Pokémon's level, but the effort you devote to finding and raising these characters creates a level of attachment even Nintendo hasn't quite achieved."
+The Sydney Morning Herald said that the game is "Not what you might expect from Disney, Spectrobes is initially refreshing but quickly becomes dull."
+Anime News Network said that the game is "not necessarily a terrible game: in fact, it features quite a number of admirable traits.
 However, it's not a compelling one either.
 Gamers that have short attention spans and don't mind boring, repetitive gameplay may want to give it a try.
 However, everyone else will be wise to wait for the next true Pokémon releases to hit the system."